rawitat/gtypist_lessons/programming_quotes.typ

  :A notation for algorithms?
 A way of expressing relationships between concepts?
  :A tool for experimentation?
 A means of controlling computerized devices?
  :
- :My view is that a general-purpose programming language :must be all of those to serve its diverse set of users.
-The only thing a :language cannot be "and survive" is a mere collection of "neat" features.
+ :My view is that a general-purpose programming language must be all of those :to serve its diverse set of users.
+The only thing a  language cannot be :"and survive" is a mere collection of "neat" features.

 *:G5_6
 I:[6] Bjarne Stroustrup, "The Design and Evolution of C++"